 Welcome to our review of the new Sensatori Rhodes review.
 We’ve just got back from a fortnight in Greece at the TUI Sensatori Rhodes resort.
-We had a wonderful time, and I wanted to share a review.
+We had a wonderful time, and I wanted to share our review.

-The Sensatori Rhodes is a new hotel, which opened last summer, and bills itself as an all-inclusive luxury “experience”.
+The TUI Sensatori Rhodes is a new hotel, which opened last summer, and bills itself as an all-inclusive luxury “experience”.

 Why Choose Sensatori Rhodes?

-We booked the Sensatori Rhodes basically because it was half the price of booking a villa in Greece, and I’ve just bought a house, so… budgets.
+We booked the TUI Sensatori Rhodes basically because it was half the price of booking a villa in Greece, and I’ve just bought a house, so… budgets.

 For that price, you’re getting a brand new, 5* hotel with lots of activities, from archery to HIIT classes and candlelight yoga.
 You can eat at six different restaurants, and swim in multiple pools.
 There’s an on-site spa, diving school, gym and dance studio.
 Along with a massive theatre and nightly entertainment.